topleft/express-error-handling/Readme.md

 Proper error handling in web applications is essential to security, maintenance, user experience, developer experience, and even performance.
 In other words, error handling touches every aspect of an application.
 I am going to examine a very basic view of error handling in a Node/Express JSON API.

-First I will examine the out of the box error handler that ships with Express Generator.
-The Express way to handle errors is through something called middleware.
-This article in the Express docs, [Using Middleware](https://expressjs.com/en/guide/using-middleware.html).
+First I will examine the _out of the box_ error handler that ships with [Express Generator](https://expressjs.com/en/starter/generator.html).
+The Express way of handling errors is through something called **middleware**.
+This article in the Express docs, [Using Middleware](https://expressjs.com/en/guide/using-middleware.html), explain the concept of middleware and hot it is employed in Express applications.

 ### Questions

+When creating an application recently, I had the following question about how this a JSON API built with Express should deal with errors:

 1. What is the best way to bubble errors up to the client?
 1. What role does `next()` play in the handling of errors?
 1. Should I always rely on middleware to bubble up my errors or should I explicitly `res.send` errors?
 1. How can I be sure that errors will log properly by creating a useful stack trace, while not exposing anything to the client?

+I will attempt to answers these questions as well as several others that came up while researching the topic.

 # Giving Errors a Place to Go